safai-labs/resiliate-book/src/cli/rectify.md

-# CEFS Rectify
+# AIFS Rectify

 ## NAME

-`cefs rectify` - The sāf search and rescue tool
+`aifs rectify` - The sāf search and rescue tool

 ## DESCRIPTION

-CEFS Rectify commands allow you to search and rescue recovery options.
+AIFS Rectify commands allow you to search and rescue recovery options.
 All deleted files and directories bring themselves back.
 All damaged files and directories self-repair to their last known good state across all memoirs.